pieter/gitx/README.markdown

   * Look at the complete tree of any revision
     * Preview any file in the tree in a text view or with QuickLook
     * Drag and drop files out of the tree view to copy them to your system
   * Support for all parameters git rev-list has
+  * Good performance on large (200+ MB) repositories

+# Development

+Developing for GitX (phere) has a few requirements above and beyond those for mainline GitX.

+  * Very recent Xcode install, 4.2 release or 4.3 beta
+  * Most development is done on OS X Lion, Snow Leopard may or may not work
+  * `CMake` with a working command-line compiling environment for building `libgit2`
+  * `node.js` for building `SyntaxHighlighter`

 # License

 GitX is licensed under the GPL version 2.
 For more information, see the attached COPYING file.